LAW 2519 - Native Title Internship Programme

 A work diary which identifies and analyses how the internship has helped develop student’s legal skills, the legal texts and instruments that were relevant to the student’s practice during the internship, the in/efficiency of the legal process with which the student observed or interacted with, and any particular cultural or communication elements which impact on the work of the particular organisation with which the student worked.
 More detailed instructions on the assessment task will be provided on MyUni.This assignment may not exceed 700 words in length.

 Research proposal (15%)

-A proposal for the 5000 word research essay.
-The proposal should be no more than 3 pages long, and should include a discussion of the research topic, a preliminary list of research resources, including a description (annotated bibliography) of at least 3 relevant articles, cases or books.
+A proposal for the research essay.
+The proposal should be no more than 1200 words, and should include a discussion of the research topic, a preliminary list of research resources, including a description (annotated bibliography) of at least 3 relevant articles, cases or books.
 The proposal should also include a reflection on the likely research methodology to be employed in the research task.

 The essay proposal submitted will be marked for a total of 15% of the student’s grade.
 Essay proposals will also be separately considered by the course coordinator for approval as the topic which will form the basis of the major research essay component of the assessment.
 It is student’s responsibility to develop an acceptable research topic.
 This may require reworking of the submitted essay proposal.
 Students are encouraged to consider potential research topics and to discuss these topics with the course coordinator (in person, by telephone discussion or via email communication) early in the course, so as to avoid problems later.
 Students must be aware that not all proposed topics will be approved.

-This assignment may not exceed 3 pages in length (not including cover page).
+This assignment may not exceed 1200 words in length.
 More detailed instructions on the assessment task will be provided on MyUni.

 Due Date: 2.00 pm Thursday week 5